garciart/pipeline-demo/03-jenkins-container/03-jenkins-container.md

 - **[Manual Setup](/03-jenkins-container/03-jenkins-container-manual.md)**: These instructions will create a Jenkins container that requires the normal initial setup (i.e., unlocking Jenkins, creating an admin user, installing plugins).
 However, unlike the [Automatic Setup](/03-jenkins-container/03-jenkins-container-auto.md), the containerfile will also enable an SSH service, which will allow you to manage the container using Ansible.

-- **[Automatic Setup](/03-jenkins-container/03-jenkins-container-auto.md)**: These instructions will create a Jenkins container that is unlocked, configured with an admin user, and with the recommended plugins (plus JUnit and Subversion) already installed; it will not require you to perform the normal initial setup process for Jemkins.
+- **[Automatic Setup](/03-jenkins-container/03-jenkins-container-auto.md)**: These instructions will create a Jenkins container that is unlocked, configured with an admin user, and with the recommended plugins (plus Subversion and JUnit) already installed; it will not require you to perform the normal initial setup process for Jemkins.
 However, unlike the [Manual Setup](/03-jenkins-container/03-jenkins-container-manual.md), the containerfile will **NOT** enable an SSH service that can be accessed using Ansible.
 You will still be able to execute `sudo podman exec jenkins_node` commands, though.

 Once you have set up Jenkins, return here and continue the tutorial.